pqnelson/tangle-md/README.md

 This is released under the MIT License, which should be available in the [LICENSE](./LICENSE) file.

+# Usage

+There are a few supported metadata fields supported:

+- `example` will toggle a codefenced block as an "example", i.e., not included for export as sourcecode --- this is the same as adding a `*` suffix to the language name.
+- `file = filename` will export the current codefenced environment (and all future codefenced environments) to the file "filename".
+When another codefenced block is encountered with another `file = different_filename`, the output will be redirected.
+  If later a codefenced environment has `file = filename`, then the code chunks are **appended** to the code chunks which will be directed towards file "filename".

+A codefence block has its first line be `` ```language {metadata-field-1=value-1, ...}``.

 # About

 This is part of a larger ecosystem of tools.
 For example, I intend to